 - Mid-support encapsulation bra: 4–6 cm.

-The threshold for “perceptually meaningful” reduction is roughly 50% — women report a lot less pain and discomfort when motion is cut from baseline by half or more.
-Modern high-impact engineering achieves this for most cup sizes, though the very-large-cup category (G+) remains under-served.
+The threshold for “perceptually significant” reduction is roughly 50% — women report substantially less pain and discomfort when motion is cut from baseline by half or more.
+Modern high-impact engineering achieves this for the majority of cup sizes, though the very-large-cup category (G+) remains under-served.

 Performance effects of well-fitted high-impact support

-The literature on athletic performance with best support shows real but modest effects:
+The literature on athletic performance with optimal support shows real but modest effects:

-- Pain ratings during exercise: large reduction (~40–60%) with appropriate support.
+- Pain ratings during exercise: substantial reduction (~40–60%) with appropriate support.

 - Self-rated training adherence: women reporting good support significantly more likely to maintain consistent running over months.